-All Others Close doors - do not lock - and evacuate the buildings as above up sensibly and quietly and await instructions.
+All Others Close doors - do not lock - and evacuate the buildings as above teaching assistant.
+Line up sensibly and quietly and await instructions.

 Assemble at the Assembly Area Everyone must enter the Assembly Area notified to SLT who will notify Fire Control Coordinator.